Buying a house after Chapter 13 bankruptcy

 Can you buy a house after Chapter 13 bankruptcy?

 It’s definitely possible to buy a house after Chapter 13 bankruptcy.
-In some cases, mortgage lenders will approve your loan application while you are still working through a Chapter 13 repayment plan.
+In fact, some mortgage lenders that work with Chapter 13 may approve your loan application even while you’re still in the repayment plan.

 Most lenders are easier on applicants who file for Chapter 13 than those who file for Chapter 7 bankruptcy.
 That’s because Chapter 13 filers have made an effort to repay at least some part of their unsecured debts, including credit cards and medical bills.